 - Add the ginger, chili, and shallots.
 Continue to sauté until the onion starts to caramelize.

-- Add the asafetida, red chili powder, and turmeric powder, and stir to release the aroma.
+- Add the asafetida, red chili powder, and turmeric powder, and stir for a few seconds to release the aroma.
 Add the curry leaves and stir for about 30 seconds.
 Turn off the heat.
-The tadka is done.

-- Pour the tadka over the cooked dal along with salt.
-Stir well, bring to a boil, and simmer for a few minutes to combine the flavors.
+- Pour the tadka over the cooked dal, and add salt.
+Stir well, bring back up to a boil, and simmer for a few minutes to combine the flavors.
 Taste, and adjust for salt.
 A splash of fresh lemon is also lovely in dal tadka.

-- You could choose to either spoon the dal on top of the rice, or mix the two together to create the dish known as “dal rice.”
+- You could either spoon the dal on top of the rice, or mix the rice and dal together to create the dish known as “dal rice.”
 For exceptional taste, add a dab of ghee on top of your dal just before serving.

 - To learn more about ghee, please see my post How to Identify Ghee, and Ghee-buying Tips.